14 Smart Things To Do With Your Money, Starting Today!

 Here are 14 smart money things you can do starting today:

 1. Pay off debt - Nothing will get you further along in the game then erasing debt out of your life.
 Debt is a destroyer of wealth.
 Learn to despise it and your financial well being will flourish.
-There are two sides to your wealth equation: assets and liabilities.
-Debt falls on the liability side of the equation.
+There are two sides to your wealth equation: assets and liabilities. debt is a liability.
 When you lower your debt, you automatically increase your net worth!

 3. Start a business - Figure out what you are good at or have experience with, and monetize your skills.
 Notice the word "skill".
-Take your God given gifts (what you do with ease better than anyone else that you know), hone it, refine it, specialize in it, and make money doing it.
+Take your God given gifts (what you do with ease better than anyone else that you know), hone it, refine it, and make money doing it.
 You don't need a business plan or a loan.
 Starting a business is not rocket science, and it can be done on a shoe string budget with some serious ingenuity, beast-like persistence, and a steady diet of google and YouTube.
 I started selling shoes on eBay by watching YouTube videos!
-Anything is possible with the right amount of desire and focus.
+It's possible with the right amount of desire.

 4. Become an expert in your field - There is nothing more valuable than a subject matter expert!
 Work on becoming the "go to" person.
 When you add value, the chances of increasing your compensation drastically increase.
 How do you add value?
 Get a job, stay on the job, get good at the job, learn more about the job then they pay you to know, and willingly help others on the job!
-If you've been on your job more than 2 or 3 years, you should be absorbing lots and lots of information on a daily basis that will qualify you to be an excellent at what you do.
-If you've been on the job 10 years, then you should be an expert at what you do.
+If you've been on your job more than 2 or 3 years, you've had plenty of time to become an expert.
+Start becoming an expert today.

 5. Read books - Self development and growth are key.
-Commit to reading a book a month.
+Commit reading a book a month.
 First, turn the TV off.
-Second, buy a book, or finally read the book you've been meaning to read for the last 5 years..
+Second, buy book.
 Third, commit to reading it.
 Don't listen to it via audiobook, read it.
-The dendrites and synapsis in your brain react differently when you read from a book.
 Sit down, lay down, walk on the treadmill, or whatever it takes to find quiet time, and actually read.
-Read a little non-fiction from a book each day.
+Something occurs in the dendrites of your brain when you read pages on a book.
+Read a little a day.
 Start with a book a month and go to a book a week.
+I don't care if you read the Bible, it doesn't matter, just feed your spirit through the power of reading.

 6. Create a household budget and follow it - Organize, organize, organize.
 Put demands on YOUR money to do what you want it to do.
 Create a written monthly budget on paper that is unique to the month you are in, and follow it like law!
 Don't deviate and don't play with this incredibly powerful tool.
 This is super important to get control of your money.
 Half the battle is to stop allowing your money to push you around.
 A budget works only if you make a conscious effort to work it through discipline and consistency!